Mille regretz

-Mille regretz is a four-voice chanson from the 16th century whose attribution to Josquin des Prez is almost certainly erroneous.
+Mille regretz is a four-voice chanson from the 16th century whose common attribution to Josquin des Prez is strongely put into question.
 The song evidently draws some of its melodic material from Josquin's securely attributed five-voice Du mien amant.

-The plangent simplicity of Mille regretz made it a popular basis for reworkings (such as the mass setting by Cristóbal de Morales a 6vv-chanson (SATTBB) by Nicolas Gombert), the variations for vihuela known as "La Canción del Emperador" by Luis de Narváez, and more recent sets of variations and threnody.
-Translations differ in their interpretation of the words 'fache/face amoureuse' in line 2 (variously "amorous anger" or "loving face").
+Mille regretz was a favourite of the Emperor Charles V and it is known in Spanish as La canción del Emperador.
+Apart from its plangent simplicity, musicians were presumably attracted by the royal connection: Spanish reworkings from the 16th-century include a mass setting by Cristóbal de Morales and variations for vihuela by Luis de Narváez and there is a chanson (SATTBB) by court composer Nicolas Gombert.